 The choice of accessories will be what determines the outlook of this clean colour combination.
 Brilliant white and grey can be ultra contemporary in one decor, then as is proven by this French-style white bedroom idea it can be beautifully classic.

 Muted and mellow, this chic combo gives grey a whole new gender neutral identity.
-Whether you’re a fan of industrial chic, modern country, Scandi style or classic elegance, the pairing can be adapted to suite your tastes.
+Whether you're a fan of industrial chic, modern country, Scandi style or classic elegance, the pairing of pale pink and grey can be adapted to suite your tastes.